Class Learning Objectives for Bluecam & Omnicam:

-Post-operative sensitivity can primarily be broken down in to two separate camps: adhesive technique and occlusion.
-Learn the protocol to master and practice both camps with confidenc
+Post-operative sensitivity can primarily be broken down into two separate camps: adhesive technique and occlusion.
+Learn the protocol to master and practice both camps with confidence

 Class applicable questionnaire

-- I am able to efficiently design my CAD/CAM restorations.
+- I can efficiently design my CAD/CAM restorations.

 - I find that the majority of my restorations do not require much more than minor spot occlusal adjusting.

 - I am confident with quadrant CEREC software design.

 - I rarely see post-treatment sensitivity to hot, cold, or bite.

 - I use CEREC for the majority of my indirect posterior restorations.

 If you are not able to check off two or more of these statements on a regular basis, then this class will significantly impact your life.

 - One-on-one mentoring with Dr. Klim

 - Multimedia presentation support with video over-the-shoulder applications